 Then, at the culinary school where I received my pastry arts diploma, L’Academie de Cuisine, students had to write their own recipe manuals, using the notes that they had taken in class.
 Thanks to my experience with copying innumerable recipes, I found the assignment very enjoyable, and my instructor complimented me on my recipe writing ability.

 That remark first planted the seed for my dream of becoming a cookbook author.
 I wondered why I had not thought of it before: after all, it would allow me to combine all of my loves–cooking, writing, photography, and travel–into one career.
-Two culinary diplomas, a certificate in journalism, and a published novel later, I made the dream a reality, when my debut cookbook, Potato Pie and Cherry Pickle: Vintage Recipes from Pennsylvania’s Historic Bucks County, was released on June 28, 2014.
+Two culinary diplomas, a certificate in journalism, and a novel manuscript later, I made the dream a reality, when my debut cookbook, Potato Pie and Cherry Pickle: Vintage Recipes from Pennsylvania’s Historic Bucks County, was released on June 28, 2014.

 I started writing the book in December 2013.
 I had moved down to Bucks County after graduating from my second culinary school (Chef Training, George Brown College, Toronto), and I was curious to learn more about the culinary heritage of this richly historic region.
 I bought up all the antique church and community recipe books that I could get my hands on, and began to read and cook from them.
 I found that many of the recipes were delicious and unusual, but the instructions (or lack thereof) left a lot to guesswork.
 So I decided to test, update, and re-write the best of the recipes into a new cookbook for the modern home cook.